TheJena/RecommenderSystem/README.md

 ("Advanced Information Management 2" is a course about data analytics, big data, NoSQL models, text analytics and graph analytics).

+Start by having a look at the [presentation](https://github.com/TheJena/RecommenderSystem/raw/master/presentation.pdf).

 The project is composed of several scripts to:

 * inspect the available data in a MongoDB